 HIV testing in regional NSW

-You might be forgiven for thinking it’s harder and vastly different to get tested for HIV and STIs in regional NSW compared to the larger cities, but you would also be wrong!
-There are many places you can get a regular check-up for HIV and STIs and the process is much the same as what you’d find in the big smoke.
-Let’s take a look at what testing in regional NSW can look like and some tips that can make it easier.
+You might be forgiven for thinking it’s harder and vastly different to get tested for HIV and STIs in regional NSW compared to the larger cities, but things have changed.
+Even outside of larger cities, there are many ways you can now get tested for HIV and STIs, and the process is much the same as what you’d find in the big smoke.
+Let’s look at what testing in regional NSW can look like and some tips to make it easier.

 Find out where to get a test for HIV and STIs

-Getting tested starts with finding a place near you that can offer a comprehensive sexual health screen, which involves testing for HIV and a range of STIs including syphilis, chlamydia and gonorrhoea.
-These can be sexual health clinics, community-based testing sites or through a doctor (or General Practitioner).
+Getting tested for HIV and STIs starts with finding a place near you that can offer a comprehensive sexual health screen!
+This involves testing for HIV and a range of STIs, including syphilischlamydia and gonorrhoea.
+You can get tested at sexual health clinics, community-based testing sites, through a doctor (or General Practitioner) or even through an online sexual health service!

 Confidentiality and HIV/STI testing

-If you are feeling anxious about going to a GP due to concerns around confidentiality, that’s totally fair enough.
-Doctors and other staff who work in a general practice deal with different clients’ sensitive health information every day and be assured, they are legally required to keep that information confidential.
+If you feel anxious about going to a GP due to concerns around confidentiality, that’s fair enough.
+Doctors and other staff who work in a general practice deal with different clients’ sensitive health information every day, and be assured that they are legally required to keep that information confidential.

 Waiting room worries